hunterthorpe/Semanto/README.md

 That gives you instant response speed and makes sense since CEFR lists aren’t huge.

 Not sure what to do for guesses outside of vocab list ???
+  Potentially compute embiddings for biggest list e.g. C2 and approximate it for current list e.g. guess has a decimal value.
+Add a note saying its outside of the current list